All the information is below. To download a PDF copy click here

 Please ensure that if your child brings in a scooter, skateboard or bike that they also bring in a crash helmet to wear.
 We have a small stock of helmets in the school but please be aware your child will not be allowed to ride without one.

 Some of our older children bring mobile phones to school.
-All phones should be handed in to the Ms Mac for Deancroft pupils, Class teachers for Claremont Pupils and Mr Rider for pupils in the Hub at the beginning of the school day.
+All phones should be handed in to Roots for Deancroft pupils and Tom for Claremont Pupils at the beginning of the school day.
 We advise against children bringing mobile phones to school.
 If you do wish your child to bring a phone to school, please put the request in writing.
 Phones must be handed in on arrival at school and collected at the end of the day.

 MEDICINES IN SCHOOL (INCLUDING INHALERS)